CodeIntelligenceTesting/jazzer/README.md

 A complete Maven example project can be found in [`examples/junit`](examples/junit).

+A detailed description of the JUnit integration can be found in the [documentation](docs/junit-integration.md).

 ### GitHub releases

 You can also use GitHub release archives to run a standalone Jazzer binary that starts its own JVM configured for fuzzing: